 What is a Memory?

 A Memory is a unit of structured knowledge that Synap extracts from raw documents.
-When you ingest content — whether it is an AI chat conversation, a PDF, a knowledge base article, or a plain text document — Synap’s extraction pipeline breaks it down into discrete, typed memory units.
+When you ingest content (whether it is an AI chat conversation, a PDF, a knowledge base article, or a plain text document) Synap’s extraction pipeline breaks it down into discrete, typed memory units.
+It does not store raw text.
 Each memory has:- A type: one of five structured categories (fact, preference, episode, emotion, temporal event)

 - A confidence or strength score: a 0.0 to 1.0 value indicating extraction certainty